demhademha/tweak-development-guide/chapter-6.md

 ```
 ## Changing the output of our program
 Program 6.1 prints `Hello World!` to the console.
 It would not be very practical if every program printed the same thing to the screen. <br>
-Take a look at program 6.3:
+Take a look at program 6.3.

-## program 6.3:
+## Program 6.3:
 ```c
 #include <stdio.h>
 int main(void)